domvwt/msc-thesis/thesis/thesis.md

 ### kGNN

-The best performing architecture for the kGNN model was found to be a 4-layer model with 128 hidden channels, no bias term, and an additional linear layer after the final message passing layer.
+The best performing architecture for the kGNN model was a deeper 4-layer model with 128 hidden channels, no bias term, and an additional linear layer after the final message passing layer.
 A minimum pooling aggregation function was selected for both the message passing layers and for the aggregation of heterogeneous node representations.
 A gelu activation function was selcted for all layers.
-Neither dropout nor weight decay were found to be beneficial to model performance.
+Again, neither dropout nor weight decay were found to be beneficial to model performance.

 ### CatBoost